Partial Knee Replacement Surgery

 To determine if you are a candidate for a partial knee replacement, Dr. Gilbert will review your X-rays, have you identify the area of pain in your knee, and test your range of motion and your knee’s stability.

-Recovery after a partial knee replacement is typically faster and easier than recovery from a full knee replacement, and afterward patients often say that the knee feels more natural or normal to them, which makes sense as they have kept most of their own knee.
+Recovery after a replacement procedure is typically faster and easier than recovery from a full knee replacement, and afterward patients often say that the knee feels more natural or normal to them, which makes sense as they have kept most of their own knee.

-Dr. Brett J. Gilbert performs many partial knee replacements and will carefully evaluate your condition and individual goals before approving you for the procedure.
+Dr. Brett J. Gilbert performs many Partial knee surgery and will carefully evaluate your condition and individual goals before approving you for the procedure.

 To learn more about partial knee replacement and whether you’re a good candidate for one, schedule an appointment with Dr. Gilbert by calling our office at (919) 788-8797 or completing our convenient online form.